-Incorporated in 2015, Malayan Colleges Mindanao (A Mapua School), Inc. was established to offer Mapuaeducation in Davao and Mindanao.
-MCM looms along General Douglas MacArthur Highway in Matina, Davao City, and opened its doors to senior high school and college students on July 2, 2018.
+Incorporated in 2015, Malayan Colleges Mindanao (A Mapua School), Inc. was established to offer Mapua-education in Davao and Mindanao.
+MCM looms along General Douglas MacArthur Highway in Matina, Davao City, and opened its doors to senior high school and college students last July 2, 2018.